tewarid/tewarid.github.io/_posts/2018/2018-02-27-regression-test-a-wireshark-dissector-using-tshark.md

 2. A bug - create a bug report with the output

-This should work on macOS, Linux, and on Windows in the git bash shell.
+This should work on macOS, Linux, and on Windows in the Git Bash shell.